How to Paint Shutters: Wood

 You want to select a primer that is either oil-based or 100 percent acrylic formulated to stop tannin bleed, which is particularly important when using light-colored paint.

-Oil-based primers are preferred as they tend to do a better job at sealing the surface from outdoor elements and providing a good surface for the paint to bond to.
+Using oil-based primers are the preferred way how to paint shutters, as they tend to do a better job at sealing the surface from outdoor elements and providing a good surface for the paint to bond to.

 Step 3: Paint